jperrin1/ColoScopus/README.md

 # ColoScopus 1.3.1

 ColoScopus is a free graphical bibliography tool.
-Literature review done in the form of 2D graphs, in a similar fashion to research rabbit (https://www.researchrabbit.ai/) or connected papers (https://www.connectedpapers.com/).
+Literature review is done in the form of 2D graphs, in a similar fashion to research rabbit (https://www.researchrabbit.ai/) or connected papers (https://www.connectedpapers.com/).
 ColoScopus is desktop based, and searches can be saved locally.
 Data is retrieved from Scopus, without any filtering, offering you a complete overview over your field of interest.

 ## Getting started